NiklasKy/Requiem_Bot/README.md

 ## HTTPS Setup (Production)

 ### Prerequisites
-- A domain pointing to your server
+- A domain pointing to your server (e.g., requiem-api.yourdomain.com)
 - Windows Server with administrator access
 - Docker and Docker Compose installed